cestef/rwalk/README.md

 ### Wordlist Transformations

-To quickly modify the wordlist, you can use the `--transform` flag.
+To quickly modify the wordlist, you can use the `--transform` (`-T`) flag.
 For example, to add a suffix to all words in the wordlist:

 ```bash
 rwalk ... --transform suffix:.php